quickstrom/quickstrom/webcheck.md

 the design of tools used to check that web applications satisfy such specifications.

+## How It Works

+In WebCheck, a tester writes _specifications_ for web applications.
+When _checking_ a specification, the following happens:

+1. WebCheck navigates to the _origin page_ of the web application, and waits for the _ready_ condition, that a specified element is present in the DOM.
+1. It generates a random sequence of actions to simulate user interaction.
+Many types of actions can be generated, e.g. clicks, key presses, focus changes, reloads, navigations.
+1. Before each new action is picked, the DOM state is checked to find only the actions that are possible to take.
+For instance, you cannot click buttons that are not visible.
+From that subset, WebCheck picks the next action to take.
+1. After each action has been taken, WebCheck queries and records the state of relevant DOM elements.
+The sequence of observed states is called a _behavior_.
+1. The specification defines a proposition, a logical formula that evaluates to _true_ or _false_, which is used to determine if the behavior is _accepted_ or _rejected_.
+1. When a rejected behavior is found, WebCheck _shrinks_ the sequence of actions to the _smallest_, _still failing_, sequence of actions.
+The tester is presented with a minimal failing test case.

+You might say "This is just property-based testing!" and "I can do this with state machine testing!"
+You'd be right, similar tests could be written using a state machine model, WebDriver, and property-based testing.

+With WebCheck, however, you don't have to write a model that fully specifies the behavior of your system!
+Instead, you describe the most important state transitions and leave the rest unspecified.
+You can gradually adopt WebCheck and improve your specifications over time.

+Furthermore, in problem domains where there's _essential complexity_, models tend to become as complex.
+It's often hard to find a naive implementation for your model, when your modelling a business system with a myriad of arbitrary rules.

+Now, how do you write specifications and propositions?
+Let's have a look at the _Temporal Logic of Web Applications_.

 # Temporal Logic of Web Applications

 In WebCheck, the behavior of a web application is specified using the